Volkswagen And Platinum: The Last Leg Down?

 Supply and Demand, Palladium

 This one could be explosive.
 The large growth in spark ignition cars in Asia, along with the revival of the North American auto industry, has created an ever growing demand for Pd.
 Any shift in Europe to spark ignition would be icing on the cake.
 However, most Pd is a byproduct of Pl or nickel mining.
 Both Pl and Ni prices are depressed, and this is not helping Pd production.
 There are some primarily-Pd mines, and the S. African producers are concentrating on mines where Pd has a higher percentage, but this is at the margin.
 The market has been in substantial deficit for years.
 For a while this was offset by Russian stock sales, but this is mostly done.
-As mentioned before, no one knows what the aboveground stocks of Pd are, but they are lower than before.
+As mentioned before, no one knows what the above ground stocks of Pd are, but they are lower than before.

 Here's the S/D table.
 Like before, history is from JM: